 While the main purpose was to provide water for irrigation, the Dam and the Ukai Hydropower project has generated about 900 MU of power, annual generation reaching a peak of 1233 MU in 1977-78.

 The Dam is built across the Tapti River in Fort Songadh, near Ukai village after which it is named.

 If Surat and the adjoining areas are flourishing agriculturally, it is in no small measure to the Ukai dam located about 94 km away.
-If there are no floods to ravage the city, it is due to excellent flood control at Ukai dam to manage Ukai dam level at the optimum figure.
 The storage capacity of the dam is 46% of the capacity of all dams in Gujarat, equal to that of the Bhakra Nangal Dam.